Missouri Sports Betting: 2025 Launch & Expected Missouri Sportsbooks

 • Missourians Against the Deceptive Online Gambling Amendment: Group founded to oppose Amendment 2's legalization

-• Caesars Entertainment: Donated around $4M to Missourians Against the Deceptive Online Gambling Amendment
+• Caesars Entertainment: Donated around $4M to Missourians Against the Deceptive Online Gambling Amendment, preferring 3 mobile licenses per casino

 • St. Louis City Democratic Central Committee: Supported passing Amendment 5 instead